All Products

 Output Resolution

 Select an output resolution from the drop-down list.
-Multiple resolutions for landscape and portrait orientations are supported.
+Multiple resolutions in landscape and portrait orientations are supported.

 Live Center

-Select a domain name from the drop-down list.
-The domain name is used to play the monitored streams.
-If no domain names are available, click Add below the drop-down list to add a domain name.
+Select a domain name for the combined stream output from the drop-down list.
+If no suitable domain name is available, click Add.
 For more information, see Add an accelerated domain name.

-You can add streams manually, select streams under a domain, or batch upload streams.
+You can manually add streams, select streams from the ApsaraVideo Live console, or upload streams in batches.
 You can add up to 12 streams.

-• Click Select from ApsaraVideo Live Console.
-Select a domain name from the Domain Name drop-down list and then select the live streams that you want to monitor.
+• Select from Console: Click Select From Console, select the domain name from the drop-down list, and then select the online live streams.

-• Monitoring Callbacks: Enter a callback URL in the HTTP or HTTPS format.
+• Monitoring Callback: Enter a webhook address in the HTTP or HTTPS format.

 Important

-• Video Frame Rate Alert Threshold: An alert is triggered when the video frame rate of the monitored stream falls below the product of the threshold and the original frame rate.
-This parameter is a scale factor.
-Valid values: (0.0,1.0].
+• Video frame rate alert threshold: An alert is triggered if the video frame rate of the monitored stream is less than (Alert threshold for frame rate × Original frame rate of the stream).
+The threshold is a coefficient.
+Valid values: (0.0, 1.0].

-• Audio/Video Bitrate Alert Threshold: An alert is triggered when the audio/video bitrate of the monitored stream is greater than the product of the threshold and the original bitrate.
-This parameter is a scale factor.
-Valid values: (0.0,100].
+• Audio/video bitrate alert threshold: An alert is triggered if the audio/video bitrate of the monitored stream is greater than (Alert threshold for bitrate × Original bitrate of the stream).
+The threshold is a coefficient.
+Valid values: (0.0, 100].

 5. Start monitoring.

-On the Monitoring Session page, find the session that you added and click Start Monitoring in the Actions column.
-After monitoring starts, you can click Preview to go to the monitoring page.
+After the session is configured, find the session and click Start Monitoring in the Actions column.
+Click Preview to view the monitoring page.

 Important